-Ignitability, defined as the capability of a material of being ignited, is one of the first properties to be manifest and should figure largely in any assessment of fire hazard.
+Ignitability, defined as the capability of a material being ignited using a radiant heat source, is one of the first properties to be manifest and should contribute largely to any assessment of fire hazard.

-The Ignitability Test Apparatus is manufactured to conform to ISO 5657 and BS 476; Part 13.
+The Ignitability Test Apparatus is manufactured to conform to ISO 5657 and BS 476 Part 13.
 The Apparatus has been designed, principally for testing building materials and composites, but it is capable of testing any sample of size 165mm × 165mm and up to a maximum of 70mm thick.
-The Apparatus measures the ignition characteristics of exposed surfaces of essentially flat materials and specimens, mounted in a horizontal orientation.
+The Ignitability Apparatus measures the ignition characteristics of building materials or any exposed surfaces of essentially flat materials and specimens, mounted in a horizontal orientation.

-- Irradiation levels between 10-50 kW/m² using a conical radiation furnace
+- Radiation levels between 10-50kW/m² using a conical radiation furnace.

-- Fitted with pilot flame with provision for re-ignition
+- Pilot gas line with flashback arrestor and provision for re-ignition

-- Pilot flame application mechanism and motor drive assembly to bring pilot flame into the correct position above the plane of sample every 4 seconds
+- Pilot flame application mechanism and motor drive assembly to bring pilot flame into the correct position above the plane of sample, every 4 seconds

 Voltage: 240V- 50/60 Hz -15A

 Gas: Propane and Air for the pilot flame